Wrongful conviction of Alan Hall: Acquittal by Supreme Court

 In January 2022, Hall's defence team appealed to the Supreme Court.
-Because the trial and original appeal had occurred so many years earlier, the Supreme Court would only agree to an appeal if Crown Law supported the application.
+Because the trial and original appeal had occurred so many years earlier, the Supreme Court would only agree to an appeal if the Crown Law Office supported the application.
 Remarkably, on behalf of Crown Law, Madeleine Laracy and Emma Hoskin finally conceded Hall had suffered a serious miscarriage of justice and should be acquitted.
 They acknowledged that the police interviews had been “unfair and oppressive” and said: “the Crown acknowledges the unacceptable truth that an unanswerable cause of miscarriage here, and of unfair trial, was deliberate failure by those responsible for the prosecution to disclose material that would have plainly been important in Mr Hall’s defence.”

-When Chief Justice, Helen Winkelmann announced the Court's decision to acquit Hall, she acknowledged a substantial miscarriage of justice had occurred, either from incompetence or malice.
+When Chief Justice Helen Winkelmann announced the court's decision to acquit Hall, she acknowledged a substantial miscarriage of justice had occurred, either from incompetence or malice.

 Reaction from Easton family

 Arthur Easton's family said they were "shaken and appalled by the revelations of deliberate manipulation and non-disclosure of evidence by the police and prosecution, not only at the initial trial but also during the 1987 appeal".
 They thanked Tim McKinnel, Alan Hall, his family, and supporters for pursuing the truth for so long and bringing the deceitful actions of the police to light; they expect the police to reopen the investigation "to bring the real killer to justice.”